RohanNagar/pilot-macos/README.md

 ![Version](https://img.shields.io/badge/version-dev-7f8c8d.svg)
 [![Twitter](https://img.shields.io/badge/twitter-%40RohanNagar22-00aced.svg)](http://twitter.com/RohanNagar22)

-Pilot is a cloud-management application.
+Pilot is a cloud-management application for macOS.
 Combine your files from Dropbox, Google Drive, Facebook, and more all in one location!

 * [Building Locally](#building-locally)

 ## Building Locally
 - Requirements
-  - Xcode 7.3 (Swift 2.2)
+  - Xcode 8.3 (Swift 3.1)

 First, fork this repo on GitHub.
 Then, clone your forked repo onto your machine.